 Neither card charges foreign transaction fees, so you can shop internationally without worries either way.

-All this said, the JetBlue Card only offers 10,000 bonus points if you spend $1,000 in the first three months, which is much less than the American Airlines card's 60,000 miles after spending $3,000.
+All this said, the JetBlue Card only offers 10,000 bonus points if you spend $1,000 in the first three months, which is obviously less than the American Airlines card's bonus miles structure.